 Affiliate Disclosure: Some of the links on this page are affiliate links, which means we may receive a commission if you decide to buy a product or service we recommend.

-Each time you swipe your credit card you feel guilty.
-You know you’re digging yourself further into debt–or miss the opportunity to save.
+Each time you swipe your credit card, you feel guilty.
+You know you’re digging into debt–or missing the opportunity to save.

-But, it’s hard.
-You work hard for your money and life isn’t only about saving money.
-The problem is that if you don’t save enough money you’ll sabotage your financial future.
+But it’s hard.
+You work hard for your money, and life isn’t only about saving it.
+The problem is that you’ll sabotage your financial future if you don’t save enough money.

 So how can you stop this vicious cycle?

-Save money in a way that it doesn’t feel like saving.
+Save money in a way that doesn’t feel like saving.

 Create your north start to save more

 What’s the point of saving money if there’s no real purpose behind it?